By Mayo Clinic Staff

-A diverticulitis diet is something your doctor might recommend as part of a treatment plan for a mild case of acute diverticulitis.
+A diverticulitis diet is something your doctor might recommend as part of a treatment plan for acute diverticulitis.

 A diverticulitis diet starts with only clear liquids for a few days.
-Examples of beverages allowed on a clear liquid diet include:
+Examples of items allowed on a clear liquid diet include:

 - Fruit juices without pulp, such as apple juice